 A breast milk bath is considered to offer the same benefits to the baby’s skin and body as drinking breast milk.
 In this article, MomJunction tells you about the benefits of bathing babies with breast milk and the correct way of doing it.

 What Is A Breast Milk Bath?

 Sometimes the baby’s bath water is mixed with some quantity of breast milk.
 The water is then used to soak the baby in a bathtub and clean them the usual way.
 A breast milk bath offers notable benefits for babies.

 What Are The Benefits Of A Breast Milk Bath?

 Not all may consider a breast milk bath, though it can be beneficial.
 Here are the benefits it offers:

 - Moisturize the skin: Breast milk contains fatty acids such as oleic acid, palmitic acid, and linolenic acid (1).
 These fatty acids can work as a barrier on the skin and lock in the moisture to prevent dryness.
 Babies with dry and itchy skin can get some relief through a breast milk bath.

 - Protects skin and body against pathogens: Breast milk contains several antibodies and has strong anti-infective properties (2).
 These antibodies can prevent pathogenic invasion of minor cuts and bruises on the infant’s body.

 The fatty acids present in breast milk, such as oleic acid, also play a part in eliminating bacteria.
-Oleic acid can kill the bacteria called Staphylococcus aureus (3), which is commonly present on the skin and can cause food poisoning when ingested (4).
+Oleic acid can kill the bacteria called Staphylococcus aureus (3), which is commonly present on the skin (4).